Signed in as:

 If you think education happens within four walls, think again!
 When it comes to educating our kiddos, we take it outside to allow nature to teach them while we as adults guide that learning.
 Being outdooors rain-or-shine increases resilience, cognitive function, motor coordination, connectedness to nature, well-being, critical thinking, better sleep and so much more!

 Victoria started Earthganic Farm along with Boe in 2019 after developing a passion for organic farming while traveling through the Middle East, Europe, Africa, the Caribbean, and South America often times working on organic farms!
 She studied Environmental Science and Education at Palm Beach Atlantic University where she compiled a lot of what she learned working on farms abroad into her senior thesis about organic farming.
 Victoria started her professional career as a high school Biology, Chemistry, and Global Issues teacher in the Dominican Republic.
 She then went on to teach Sciences, Gardening, and Health & Wellness in Hawaii.
 Being a Resident Supervisor at that school ignited Victoria’s enthusiasm to get kids outdoors.
 She brought her residents hiking, kayaking, foraging, and boogie boarding whenever she had a chance.
-Currently she also works at Valley Forest School teaching children as young as 6 weeks to 3 years, and previously taught the 3-8-year-olds.
-Bringing outdoor educational experiences to their homesterad has been a dream since the farm started.
+For the past three years, she's worked at Valley Forest School teaching children as young as 6 weeks to 8 years.
+Bringing outdoor educational experiences to their homestead has been a dream since the farm started.

 Make sure to ask Victoria about her travels and low-waste living!
 In the past decade, she’s been to 30 different countries and has worked on farms in six of them.
 Over the course of three years, she fit all her plastic & landfill waste in a 160z jar each year.
 Her more recent feet was keeping 99% of their youngest, Banks, homegrown for his first year during which he had 66 foods from the land they steward.
 She loves sharing her appreciation for traveling and environmental justice!